 The Vintage Logo Elements Collection via Ian Barnard

-It’s difficult to try and categorize the work of UK designer Ian Barnard as anything other than “high quality hand-made”, because other than that it covers a wide variety of product types (fonts, logos, textures, brushes) and styles (feminine, masculine, retro, vintage, contemporary).
+It’s difficult to try and categorize the work of UK designer Ian Barnard as anything other than “high quality hand-made”.
+It covers such a wide variety of product types (fonts, logos, textures, brushes) and styles (feminine, masculine, retro, vintage, contemporary) that it defies narrow categorization.
 He’s created many popular products for those desiring that hand-made effect including his recent pack of Illustrator add-ons VectorPress and the clean and stylish Smoothy Cursive Script.
-Typefaces certainly dominate his shop in terms of sheer numbers and he’s amassed a large and loyal following due to, I can only assume, an extensive selection of high quality work and a genuine interest in calligraphy and hand-lettering.
+Typefaces certainly dominate his shop and he’s amassed a large and loyal following due to, I can only assume, an extensive selection of high quality work and a genuine interest in calligraphy and hand-lettering.
 This line from the about page on his site seems to provide some good insight into his take on modern design: “It’s amazing what can be achieved when we make stuff with our hands.”